mattorb/feedertweeter/README.md

 It tweets based on a template you specify.

 ## To Install it (locally)
-Clone the repo, then create a config_apis.py file (using the template at the bottom of config.py) and fill in the values for your twitter and bitly api keys.
+Clone the repo, then create a config_apis.py file (using the template at the bottom of config.py) in the src directory and fill in the values for your twitter and bitly api keys.

 ## To Install it (to your appengine account)
 Do all the local install stuff, then modify the app id in app.yaml.